-Gradually there were the demands of the decentralization of power and for giving the Indian people the shares in the administration.
-It was under these circumstances that the British parliament decided to renew the charter of the company in the year 1853.
-The company in the preceding year appointed two Committees to look into the affairs of the company.
-On the basis of their reports the charters Act of 1853 was framed and passed.
+Gradually there were demands of the decentralization of power and for giving the Indian people the shares in the administration.
+It was under these circumstances that the British parliament decided to renew the East India Company’s charter in the year 1853.
+The Company in the preceding year appointed two Committees to look into the affairs of the Company.
+On the basis of their reports the Charter Act of 1853 was framed and passed.

 Unlike the previous charter acts of 1793, 1813 and 1833 which renewed the charter for 20 years; this Act did not mention the time period for which the Company charter was being renewed.
 The Charter Act of 1853 was passed when Lord Dalhousie was the Governor General of India.

 The Charter Act of 1853 renewed the powers of the Company and allowed it to retain territories and revenues of Indian territories in trust for the crown.
 However, this Charter Act did not grant commercial privileges for the specific period of time as preceding Charter Acts had provided.

 The Charter Act of 1853 provided that the salaries of the members of the Boards of controls, its Secretary and other officers would be fixed by the British government but would be paid by the Company.

 The number of the members of the court of directors was reduced from 24 to 18 out of which 6 were to be nominated by the Crown.
 By the Act of 1853, the Court of directors was disposed of their power of patronage and the high posts were made subjects to the competitive examinations where no discriminations would be made on the basis of caste, creed and religion.
 The Macaulay Committee of 1854, which was the Committee for the Indian Civil Service, enforced this scheme.